kriti-rai/outdoorsy/README.md

 ## Code of Conduct

-Everyone interacting in the Outdoorsy project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'kriti-rai'/outdoorsy/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the SwoleNews project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'kriti-rai'/swole-news/blob/master/CODE_OF_CONDUCT.md).